 Furthermore, as part of our commitment to continually refining our grant program, we’ve introduced key enhancements for each funding stream this year.
 We’ve simplified Stream A to make it more user-friendly, and for Stream B, we’ve provided greater details about the assessment process to ensure applicants have a clear understanding of what is expected in completing of their application and in satisfying any reporting conditions during and after completion of their funded project.
 These improvements reflect our commitment to accessibility and transparency throughout our grant program.

-Applicants should read the Guidelines before submitting an application.
 Please click on below link for a copy of the Stream A Guidelines.

 Stream B: